Downsizing Your Home for Retirement: Is it the Best Option for You?

 If changing your home for factors like these makes you think your life will be happier, easier and more enjoyable, chances are that downsizing is a good option for you.

 2) Do I still need this much space?

 Many people have the mentality that “bigger is better”, so sometimes we need to take a step back and really look at our needs in a home.
 If you often host large family gatherings and need several bedrooms, then downsizing may not make sense for you just yet.
 But, if you’re the one who has to travel for most get-togethers, then a large home may not be practical anymore.

 In addition, you have to consider your ability to take care of a larger home.
 Are you starting to find it hard to keep up with the cleaning or yard work?
 Are you cleaning and maintaining rooms that nobody uses?
 If so, living in a home with two bedrooms and two bathrooms instead of four of each, and a smaller yard will make daily maintenance easier on you.
 Plus, less work at home means you’ll free up some of your time to do the things you want to but never had time for!

 3) Will downsizing improve my financial situation?

 After retirement most people begin living on a relatively fixed income.
-But, you’ll also have more time to do things and go places than you did when you were working.
+You’ll also have more time to do things and go places than you did when you were working.
 This is where the topic of cash flow will come into play.

 Crunch some numbers to figure out your current monthly cost of living versus what it might be in a smaller home.
-Downsizing to a smaller home will most likely mean that your energy costs will go down, as well as monthly mortgage or rent payments and property taxes.
+A smaller home will most likely mean that your energy costs will go down, as well as monthly mortgage or rent payments and property taxes.
 But, don’t forget to factor in the cost of the move and things you’ll need after the move.